The Raveleys: Great Raveley

 At Great Raveley are various earthworks and moated sites.
-Buildings of 17th century dating include the Manor House and the former Three Horseshoes Inn, now a private dwelling.
+Buildings dating from the 17th century include the Manor House and the former Three Horseshoes Inn, now a private dwelling.
 There is no church in this tiny village.

 The parish of Great Raveley covers 1,781 acres of mostly clay land, rising from Great Raveley Fen in the north, where the height above ordnance datum is only 3 ft.
 6 in., to 129 ft. at Top Road in the southwest corner of the parish.
 The greater part of the parish is high land where wheat and beans are grown; the pasture land covers less than a third of the area.
 There are some 32 acres of woodland.